A Method for Evaluating Deep Generative Models of Images via Assessing the Reproduction of High-order Spatial Context: Discussion

-While we understand that each instance of a particular GAN is unique, and thus that the results of one instance likely do not apply directly to another, any instances trained from the same architecture likely share some common learning capacity.
-We speculate that if an additional term representing a norm between expected and \emph{per-realization} statistics and/or feature prevalences could be built into the discriminator, and weighted at an appropriate time during training, a GAN might better represent multiple orders of information at once and thus be of greater clinical utility.
-We envision the use of designed SOMs as a kind of ``necessary but not sufficient'' triage of GAN capacity.
-Our supposition is that if a particular GAN demonstrably fails at recovering the fundamental image properties one prescribes---such as grayscale intensity distribution, spatial randomness, and pre-specified feature prevalences---then that architecture could fail to accurately reproduce any sort of diagnostic image that comprises those fundamental properties.
-This is why non-medical object or image models such as the ones we have designed can be relevant to estimating the probability that a GAN has made errors in medical images.
+Of course, each instance of a particular GAN is unique, and thus the results may vary between instances, however, any instances trained from the same architecture share some common learning capacity.
+We envision the use of designed SCMs as a kind of ``necessary but not sufficient'' triage of GAN capacity.
+Our supposition is that if a particular GAN demonstrably fails at recovering the fundamental image properties one prescribes---such as grayscale intensity distribution, spatial randomness, and pre-specified feature prevalences ---then that architecture could fail to accurately reproduce any sort of domain-relevant image that comprises those fundamental properties.
+This is why SCMs such as the ones we have designed can be relevant to estimating the probability that a GAN has made errors in domain-specific images.
+In future, we intend to extend the method of evaluating GANs via SCMs to tasks other than unconditional synthesis, such as conditional synthesis and de-noising.